PAINTING AND BIRDS INTERTWINE THROUGHOUT MY LIFE

 Merging my fascination with art with my desire to paint birds, I completed a second BFA, 1985 - 1990.
 While studying figure drawing and painting in oil at the University of Utah, I simultaneously taught myself to draw and paint birds from life.
 During these interactions, albeit primarily one-sided, preferably away from human influence, I strive to capture the dynamics of birds as they move elegantly through their lives.
 Some paintings I complete in the presence of the birds, others I compose from a combination of paintings or drawings from life and photographs.

 Although I trained primarily in oil I do not medically tolerate pure drying oils.
 This forced me into an exploratory transition from oil to egg tempera to watercolor.
 My form of expression evolved from layering complex, dragged strokes in oil to painting with pigments ground in gum arabic and honey utilizing an array of wash techniques.
-The challenge of watercolor with my preferred techniques is achieving fresh, direct marks in the fewest layers.
+The challenge of watercolor with my preferred techniques is achieving fresh, expressive marks in the fewest layers.
 Watercolor washed, dashed and dragged across a gorgeous white watercolor sheet results in a brilliance capable of capturing the visual effect of the light of nature.

 MATERIALS